RishabhSood/Springboot-6-Introduction/Readme.md

 ### Bootstrapping, Object Creation & Linking
 > Commit Reference: [`ae33e9c`](https://github.com/RishabhSood/Springboot-6-WebApp/commit/ae33e9c6da5caa879301a6765df4feb282d6764c)

 6. We add a CommandLineRunner, which initializes the H2 in-memory database with an Author & a Book object, which are mapped to each other.
 We noticed how, the many-to-many field when left blank may lead to null-field error (thus, we initalize it with a new hashset).
+(Note that, for a many to many relationship, we must update the `Set` attribute for both the objects.
+Fixed in the second commit mentioned above)
     <details><summary>What are Spring Stereotypes?</summary>

     - In the Spring framework, a stereotype is a way of marking a class to indicate its role in the application.
 The most commonly used stereotypes in Spring are `@Component`, `@Service`, `@Repository`, and `@Controller`.
 These stereotypes are used to define specific roles for classes in a Spring application and to help Spring manage the lifecycle and dependencies of these classes.